elouannh/elouannh/README.md

 <br clear="both">

-<p align="left">I did a lot of web and I'd like to convert myself to a low-level based programmer.
-I am currently learning a lot of things to extend my panel of knowledges and I'd like to make my choice later.</p>
+<p align="left">I've done a lot of web development and I'd like to become a low-level programmer.
+I'm learning a lot to broaden my range of knowledge and I'd like to make my choice later.</p>

 ###